vpenades/InteropTypes/README.md

 between imaging libraries.

-There's already a good number of great imaging libraries around, some of them are general purpose, while others have specific uses cases, but certainly, there's no imaging library that fits all needs, so in many cases, developers are forced to use multiple imaging libraries concurrently.
+There's already a good number of great imaging libraries around, some of them are general purpose, while others solve specific problems, but certainly, there's no imaging library that fits all needs, so in many cases, developers are forced to use multiple imaging libraries concurrently.